eldoyle/PythonIntro/_episodes/10-functions.md

 {: .language-python}

 The function contains the keyword `def` and a function name (in this case, `fahr_to_kelvin`).
 The **input parameters** that must be passed to the function are listed inside of the parentheses.
-The inputs are the values or data that the function will operate *on*.
+The inputs are placeholder variables.
+When we actually use the function later, we will have to supply a value for temp that the function will operate *on*.
 It also contains a return statement, which tells us what value function will output.

 Notice that typing the function doesn’t do anything.
 In order to use the function, we have to **call** it, or tell Python to perform the function on an input.
 To call it, we use the name of the function with the desired inputs inside the parentheses